-When a new hot water unit is installed it has to be brought up to current AS3500 plumbing standards & local Council standards.
+When a new hot water unit is installed it has to be brought up to current AS3500 Plumbing Standards & local Council standards.
 This will mean installing the new hot water unit with a new tempering valve which restricts the temperature of the hot water from the unit to 50 degrees C, thereby eliminating scolding hazards.
-A cold water expansion valve which relieves the increase in pressure caused by the water expansion during a normal heat up cycle.
+A cold water expansion valve which drips cold water instead of hot water when expansion occurs, reducing hot water waste and reducing energy bills.
 A 500KPA pressure limiting valve which limits excessive water pressure going into the unit and therefore aiding in the longevity of the unit itself, an isolation valve which will turn off the flow of cold water to the unit if there is a leak or maintenance is required.
 A temperature and pressure relief valve (TPR) which will release a small amount of hot water on each heat up cycle during normal expansion.
 All of these valves are piped up with new copper and fittings to the new hot water unit and then lagged to avoid heat loss as the hot water travels to the taps.
 The two overflow pipes must be run to either stormwater or sewer pipes so that they don’t discharge onto the ground which may attract termites or cause a trip hazard.

 How often should the valves be replaced?

 The valves should be replaced every 5 years.
 The TPR valve should

 also be lifted every six months until water flows through the discharge pipe to maintain the unit (check out our instructions here).
 The sacrificial anode should be checked after 5-7 years of the